Diogo-Almeida3/Rest-API-Challenge/README.md

     + If success send back result
     + If fail send back result with null that is handled in rest side
 + Logs added in code
++ RabbitMq to send messages back to the rest